-The following video explains how it all began, how things have developed over time and how the Dark Zone became to that what it is now.
+The following video explains how it all began, how things have developed over time and how the Dark Zone became that what it is now.

 The cordon quickly became a fully equipped quarantine zone and the martial law came into effect.
-National Guard and specially for this scenario trained units tried to master that situation, but it was already too late.
+National Guard and especially for this scenario trained units tried to master that situation, but it was already too late.

-Within a few hours the military had to pull out all troops of this with contamination saturated zone and left their best equipment behind.
-They left behind not only the supplies, medicine and weapons, but also thousands of infected, dying and already dead people.
+Within a few hours, the military had to pull out all troops of this with contamination saturated zone and left their best equipment behind.
+They left behind not only the supplies, medicine, and weapons, but also thousands of infected, dying and already dead people.

-Few dare to go over the wall into the restricted area to pick up the remaining equipment, but fewer still come out .
+Few dare to go over the wall into the restricted area to pick up the remaining equipment, but fewer still come out.
 This is the Dark Zone.

 Whether as a lone wolf, or a team of maximum 4 players – it is open to you, with what forces you enter the Dark Zone.
 Both variants involve their pros and cons that must be weighed before.
 Even if you can go in with proper rear cover you should be certain, that the tide could turn faster than you like.
 See Rogue Protocol.